-With Valentine’s Day right around the corner, February is the perfect time to plan a "For the Love of Books!"
-Family Reading Night at your school.
-We’ve rounded up 14 ideas to add some Valentine’s-theme fun to your event.
+We’ve rounded up 14 ideas to add some Valentine’s-theme fun to a "For the Love of Books!" reading event.
 Get started by downloading our free Family Reading Night planning kit—it has everything you need to organize and run your event, including Valentine's-theme "Save the Date!" graphics to share on your school's Facebook page.
 Just a pick a date (from the calendar, that is!) and start planning!

 1. Choose books that are about love, friendship, and kindness.